Nintendo Land: Solo attractions

-A single-player game based on Nintendo's futuristic racing series F-Zero, where the player must race down a track while avoiding obstacles in 12 different areas.
+Based on Nintendo's futuristic racing series F-Zero, the player must race down a track while avoiding obstacles in 12 different areas.
 The GamePad is held vertically and its internal gyroscope is used to steer the vehicle when the player rotates the GamePad.
-The GamePad provides an aerial view (a more strategical view) of the track while the TV provides a third-person view on the track.
+The GamePad provides an aerial view of the track while the TV provides a third-person view.